seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 To you, the liver, heart and brain of Britain,
 By whom I grant she lives.

-Arise my knights o’ the battle: I create you
+Arise my knights o' the battle: I create you
 Companions to our person and will fit you
 With dignities becoming your estates.

 *Enter CORNELIA and Ladies*
-There’s business in these faces.
+There's business in these faces.
 Why so sadly
 Greet you our victory?

 **CORNELIA**